-10.1.4 This Licensing Authority will expect the applicant to show that there are policies and procedures in place to protect children from harm.
+10.1.1.5 10.1.1.4 10.1.4 This Licensing Authority will expect the applicant to show that there are policies and procedures in place to protect children from harm.
 Harm in this context is not limited to harm from gambling but includes wider child protection considerations.
 The efficiency of such policies and procedures may include appropriate measures/training for staff as regards suspected truant school children on the premises, measures/training covering how staff would deal with unsupervised very young children being on the premises, or children causing perceived problems on/around the premises.

-10.2.
+10.1.2 10.2.
 (Alcohol) Licensed premises gaming machine permits

-10.2.1 There is provision in the Act for premises licensed to sell alcohol for consumption on the premises, to automatically have 2 gaming machines, of categories C and/or D. The premises merely need to notify the Licensing Authority.
+10.1.2.1 10.2.1 There is provision in the Act for premises licensed to sell alcohol for consumption on the premises, to automatically have 2 gaming machines, of categories C and/or D. The premises merely need to notify the Licensing Authority.
 If the person ceases to be on- premises alcohol licence for the premises, the automatic entitlement two gaming machine also ceases.
-Whoever applies for the new premises alcohol licence will also need to apply under S282(2), notifying the Licensing Authority of their intention to make the gaming machines available for use an paying the prescribed fee.
+Whoever applies for the new premises alcohol licence will also need to apply under S282 (2), notifying the Licensing Authority of their intention to make the gaming machines available for use and paying the prescribed fee.
 If the alcohol licence ceases to have effect because it is suspended the gaming machines cannot be used.
 The licensing authority can removed the automatic authorisation in respect of any particular premises if: